ElectronicToast/electronictoast.github.io/projects.md

 ![ar](img/ar.JPG)
 ![ar-disp](img/ar-display.JPG)

-I was born with a severe vision impairment that causes my eyeballs to oscillate in front of a deformed retina.
-While my condition is irrepairable through surgery, I have always believed in the  power of technology to augment my vision.
-I wanted to create a sort of open-source Google Glass that could allow me to function in college and in daily life without lugging around a pair of binoculars for whenever I wanted to read something far away - a sort of electronic vision enhancement.

-This is my proof-of-concept, powered by a Raspberry Pi and a 3D-printed transparent screen.
-I seek to turn this prototype into a lightweight, robust, and easy-to-use open-source project that anyone with similar visual impairments - or who just want an awesome wearable computer - can build for less than $100.
+This is a proof-of-concept of a wearable computer / electronic vision enhancement, powered by a Raspberry Pi and a 3D-printed transparent screen.
+I seek to turn this prototype into a lightweight, robust, and easy-to-use open-source project that anyone with uncorrectable visual impairments - or who just want an awesome wearable computer - can build for less than $100.

 ---